vinta/awesome-python/README.md

 *Compile software from source code.*

-* [buildout](http://www.buildout.org/) - A build system for creating, assembling and deploying applications from multiple parts, some of which may be non-Python-based.
+* [buildout](http://www.buildout.org/) - A build system for creating, assembling and deploying applications from multiple parts.
 * [BitBake](http://www.yoctoproject.org/docs/1.6/bitbake-user-manual/bitbake-user-manual.html) - A make-like build tool with the special focus of distributions and packages for embedded Linux.
 * [fabricate](https://code.google.com/p/fabricate/) - A build tool that finds dependencies automatically for any language.
 * [PlatformIO](https://github.com/ivankravets/platformio) - A console tool to build code with different development platforms.